monday15/lounge-gtk-theme/README.md

 - Build theme:
 `meson build`

-  Additional options are availiable, to use them add `-D` before option name and set value after `-Doption='value'`, quotes needed only if value has multiple words separated by space.
+  Additional options are availiable, to use them add `-D` before option name and set value after: `-Doption='value'`, quotes needed only if value has multiple words separated by space.
 For example,
 `meson build -Dshell-font='Liberation Sans' -Dicon-theme=Suru`
 builds gnome-shell theme with Liberation Sans font and Lounge-aux icon theme that will inherit icons from Suru icon theme.

   Option | Description
   --- | ---
-  icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons |Enable/disable Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)
+  icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons | Install Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)

 - Install theme: